frontendpatterns/frontendpatterns.dev/src/content/patterns/css-in-js.md

 ## Solution

-Apply the CSS-in-JS pattern by writing styles in JavaScript to enable dynamic styling and component co-location, and reinforce it with concise examples or tests.
+Write styles in JavaScript to enable dynamic styling and component co-location.
 For example, isolate a `Button` component's look with scoped classes while brand tokens stay in a shared theme file.